 The Enigma I will not explain – its ‘dark saying’ must be left unguessed, and I warn you that the connexion between the Variations and the Theme is often of the slightest texture; further, through and over the whole set another and larger theme ‘goes’, but is not played…So the principal Theme never appears, even as in some later dramas–e.g., Maeterlinck’s ‘L’Intruse’ and ‘Les sept Princesses’–the chief character is never on the stage.

-There are six names in the Enigma Variations with one remarkable thing in common – each consists of six letters (Table 1.1).
+There are six names in the Enigma Variations with one remarkable thing in common – each has six letters (Table 1.1).
 Elgar’s initials for Variation XIV (E.D.U.) come from the German spelling of his first name, Eduard, which is one of those six-letter names.
-In Table 1.1 the missing letters needed to complete Eduard are italicized.
-Discounting these three missing letters produces a name grid with 33 letters, the numerological equivalent of Elgar’s initials: EE.
+In Table 1.1, the missing letters needed to complete Eduard are italicized.
+Discounting these three missing letters produces a name grid with 33 letters, the numerological mirror image of Elgar’s initials (EE).
 Including the missing letters yields 36 letters, the same as the opus number for the Variations.
-The subtitle for Variation XIV is Finale, a title that, like Eduard, is also six letters long.
+The subtitle for Variation XIV is Finale, a title that, like Eduard, also possesses six letters.
 The remaining six-letter names found in the Variations are Enigma, Ysobel, Troyte, and Nimrod.

-Could it be just a coincidence that Elgar supplied within the Variations six names that are each six letters in length?
-Is it a coincidence the opus number for the Variations is 36, the product of 6 x 6?
-That the word ‘saying’ is six letters in length?
-Or that the sum of the Roman numerals for movements with six-letter titles, i.e., VI, VII, IX, and XIV, is also 36?
+Could it be just a coincidence that Elgar supplied within the Variations six names that are each six letters long?
+Is it sheer happenstance that the opus number of the Variations is 36, the product of 6 multiplied by 6?
+That the word “saying” is six letters in length?
+Or that the sum of the Roman numerals for movements with six-letter titles (VI, VII, IX, and XIV) is also 36?
 One coincidence is possible.
 Two are unlikely.
-Three or more point to something calculated and deliberate.
-Elgar was trying to tell us something by using six-letter names in six difference instances interspersed throughout the Enigma Variations.
-It is suspected that the reason for this is the close connection between the number six and the key to his enigmatic ‘dark saying’ mentioned in the original 1899 program note: A 6 x 6 checkerboard cipher.
+Three or more points to something calculated and deliberate.
+Elgar was trying to tell us something by using six-letter names in six different instances interspersed throughout the Enigma Variations.
+It is suspected that the reason for this is the close connection between the number six and the key to his enigmatic “dark saying” mentioned in the original 1899 program note: A 6 by 6 Polybius Box Cipher.
 As an aside, the association of the note letters E and F in the box cipher key is all but sealed by the pairing of the first letter from Elgar’s initials (E.D.U.) with the first letter from that movement’s subtitle, Finale.
 These same letters also happen to be the first two in the German acronym for the covert Principal Theme: Ein feste Burg.

-Compiling a list in program order of the Variations’ six-letter names and titles forms the equivalent of a 6 x 6 checkerboard grid (Table 1.1).
-More intriguingly, a comparison of Elgar’s box cipher table with the name grid turns up some remarkable parallels.
-For instance, four letters in the box cipher table are exact matches with those in the name grid: T, R, E and I. These corresponding letters are highlighted in Table 1.2 with matching cipher cells shown in Table 1.2a.
+Compiling a list in program order of the Variations’ six-letter names and titles forms the equivalent of a 6 by 6 checkerboard grid (Table 1.1).
+More intriguingly, a comparison of Elgar’s Box Cipher Table with the name grid turns up some remarkable parallels.
+For instance, four letters in the box cipher table are exact matches with those in the name grid: T, R, E, and I. These corresponding letters are highlighted in Table 1.2 with corresponding cells shown in Table 1.2a.

-Theses matching letters form the word rite, a term closely associated with Roman Catholicism.
-Rite is also the phonetic equivalent of right, as in the right solution.
-In addition to four exact letter matches, there are six matching solution letters from the cipher table located in adjacent cells within the name grid: S, G, B, S, F and O. These adjacent matching letters are highlighted in Table 1.3 with matching adjacent cipher cells shown in Table 1.3a.
+Theses matching letters are an anagram of the word rite, a term closely associated with Roman Catholicism.
+Rite is also a homonym of right, as in the right solution.
+In addition to four exact letter matches, there are six matching solution letters from the cipher table located in adjacent cells within the name grid: S, G, B, S, F, and O. These contiguous matching letters are highlighted in Table 1.3 with matching adjacent cipher cells shown in Table 1.3a.

 Besides exact matches and adjacent matching cells, there are two matching letters in identical rows as shown Tables 1.4 and 1.4a: N and U.